ad4game/phaser-a4g/README.md

 ================

 The game from this github repository shows how a video pre-roll ad can be integrated into HTML5 framework Phaser game.
-See a working demo showing a video pre-roll: http://xmmorpg.com/phaser-a4g/example
+See a working demo showing a video pre-roll and inter-game ad each 10 seconds: http://xmmorpg.com/phaser-a4g/example

 Integration steps:
 * First include `a4g-ad-plugin.js` into your codebase.